Bearer/bearer/docs/guides/integration-strategy.md

 If you've followed our previous setup recommendations, you may have noticed that certain findings will persist in production.
 This is particularly true for low-priority findings or rules that you have low confidence in and disabled.

 To address these findings and maintain effective control over your security posture, we recommend conducting a full scan of your codebase at least once a month.
-This scan should allow all severity levels and rules to ensure a comprehensive review.
+This scan should allow all severity levels and enable all rules to ensure a comprehensive review.

 Once the scan is complete, you can employ the same logic as step 2) to prioritize and resolve any identified findings.